pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-CloudWorkshop_DBCS_100.md

 	![](images/SG-100/053.png)

--	You may encounter a but whereby the browser fails to fully open the web page.
+-	You may encounter a bug whereby the browser fails to fully open the web page.
 This is due to an adobe-flash bug with certain browsers.
 To resolve this go (while the browser is locked opening the page) to tools (top menu in the browser) and select `tools > Web Developer > Debugger`.

 	![](images/SG-100/054.png)